lake-wg/edhoc/draft-ietf-lake-edhoc.md

 *  Make the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite available to the application.

- The Initiator SHOULD NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message, from the Responder.
+After creating message_3, the Initiator can compute PRK_out, see {{prkout}}, and derive application keys using the EDHOC_Exporter interface, see {{exporter}}.
+The Initiator SHOULD NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message, from the Responder and the application has authenticated the Responder.
 This is similar to waiting for an acknowledgement (ACK) in a transport protocol.
+The Initiator SHOULD NOT send protected application data until the application has authenticated the Responder.

 ### Responder Processing of Message 3